 In addition, it would not be accurate to assign the Dean's cost center (as an occupant cost center) to classrooms used for general instruction; they should have an occupant fund that is tied to an instruction function.
 Room 110 (in the example) is a classroom and is assigned to E299991 - Civil Engineering which is a cost center with an instruction function.
+However, a greater percentage of classrooms are being nationalized and, therefore, assigned to the Registrar's Office; in that situation the function will not be instruction.

 A single room may serve more than one function such as Room 100 - Faculty Office in the above example.
 In this case the activities of the faculty member residing in this office include both instruction and research.
-If the office was used to perform tasks associated with a sponsored research project as well as activities in support of the faculty member's classroom instruction duties, then the instruction-related cost center and the research-related fund should both be entered for that room and an appropriate percent usage associated with each one.
+If the office is used to perform tasks associated with a sponsored research project as well as activities in support of the faculty member's classroom instruction duties, then the instruction-related cost center and the research-related fund should both be entered for that room and an appropriate percent usage associated with each one.
 This is an example of two occupant cost centers supporting the activity in a single space.
 (Don't confuse occupant cost centers with the number of people that use a space! - this space has only one person assigned to it.)

 a.
 Keep It Simple.
 It is very important that we record accurately the percent time used for each FUNCTION in a room.
 Therefore, if a classroom is used 100% time for instruction but is utilized by multiple disciplines, you could enter a cost center and percent use for each discipline.
 In many cases this could become very tedious and is not necessarily needed.
-What we really need to capture is that the room is used 100% time for instruction; therefore, for simplicity you may want to enter the cost center for only one instructional area (perhaps a primary user) and 100% use by that cost center (or whatever percent is appropriate for that function).
+What we really need to capture is that the room is used 100% time for instruction; thDon'terefore, for simplicity you may

-However, in the case of research spaces, you cannot dispense with the details.
+- want to enter the cost center for only one instructional area (perhaps a primary user) and 100% use by that cost center (or whatever percent is appropriate for that function). - b.
+Don't Skip Details for Research Space.
+In the case of research spaces, you cannot dispense with the details.
 If there are several research-related projects that use the same room, every fund must be recorded on the room record with the appropriate percent usage.

-- b.
+You must characterize the use of the room for the full fiscal year being surveyed (July 1 through June 30).
+All personnel that work in a research space at any time during the survey year must be listed. - c.
 Tips for Recording the Detailed Functional Use.
 For a fund that has a function of instruction, academic support, or research, you will be required to supply a detailed function code.
 (This cannot be automatically retrieved from the accounting information for a cost center/WBS.)
 This requirement is associated primarily with recording the proper breakout of our space for the federal review process that sets our F&A rate and impacts how our institution looks against national benchmarks for space usage.
-There are a few categories that are critical and must have sufficient detail; others require less detail. - c.
+There are a few categories that are critical and must have sufficient detail; others require less detail. - d.
 Additional Detail Function Codes: Three of the functional categories require additional detail codes while all others do not.
 The three functions that require the extra step are: instruction, research, and academic support.
 The detail that must be specified is outlined in the table below.